 The current version of the groundwater flow model will be updated to adjust the prescribed recharge beneath developed and undeveloped areas as agreed to in BRC's response to comments dated June 16, 2009.
 Specifically, prescribed recharge beneath undeveloped areas will be adjusted downward to 2 percent of average annual precipitation, which is about 4 inches per year or less, and prescribed recharge beneath developed areas will be increased in order to maintain model calibration.
 Once the current period model is recalibrated to the adjusted recharge values, the base case predictive simulation will be rerun based on the updated recharge values.
 Previous parameter estimation runs conducted using the inverse parameter estimation code PEST (Watermark Numerical Computing, 2004) indicate that this adjustment will not cause a significant change in the current period simulation results.
+To the extent possible, available literature references and BRC's prior estimates for recharge will be cited to support the recharge value determined using the model.

 Once this task is completed, a brief letter report that summarizes the updated groundwater model calibration for the current simulation period (2007) will be provided to NDEP.
-The letter report will describe the adjusted recharge values used and will provide several plots to illustrate that the updated model has remained reasonably calibrated to observed Qal and Upper Muddy Creek Formation (UMCf) water levels.
+The letter report will describe the adjusted recharge values used and will provide several plots to illustrate that the updated model has remained reasonably calibrated to observed Qal and Upper Muddy

+Creek Formation (UMCf) water levels.
+The letter report will also document predicted movement of the water table under build-out conditions.
 BRC intends to obtain NDEP's concurrence on the updated groundwater flow model simulations prior to conducting the solute transport simulations.